Volocopter VoloCity

 In late September 2020, Volocopter announced its participation in the Paris Region, Groupe ADP and RATP Groupe's efforts to integrate UAM into existing transportation infrastructure.
 Volocopter is one of the earliest prospective partners and the first vehicle developer involved in the initiative.
 The company is poised to use the Pointoise Airfield's dedicated testing area, currently in planning, to perform test flights of the Volocity production model.

-The 4th generation eVTOL VoloCity multicopter aircraft has been redesigned with notable changes such a more modern and streamlined airframe with wrap around windows, newly designed and lowered landing skids making entry and exit from the aircraft easier, more aerodynamic propeller support beams, new housings within the beam structure which protect the electric motors, the addition of a rear stabilizer for increased lift and stability during forward flight, and increased the redundancy in critical systems.
+The 4th generation VoloCity is a 4th generation two passenger eVTOL multicopter aircraft that has one pilot and carries one passenger and their luggage.
+In the future, the aircraft will have autonomous piloting.
+The multicopter has been redesigned with notable changes such a more modern and streamlined fuselage with wrap around windows, a newly designed and lowered landing skids (making entry and exit from the aircraft easier), more aerodynamic propeller support beams, new housings within the beam structure to protect the electric motors, the addition of rear stabilizers for increased lift and stability during forward flight, and the company has increased the redundancy in critical systems.

 The Mission of the Urban Air Taxi is to transport passengers and luggage from point A to B within a defined urban metropolitan area at a price that is competitive with alternative transportation modes.